 Once you’ve worked up an appetite from carrying all those shopping bags, scope out Cascade Station’s crowd-pleasing eateries.
 Favorites include global plates at Panda Express, Taco Del Mar and Hot Pot ‘n Sushi, and all-American eats at IHOP, Red Robin, Famous Dave’s BBQ and Buffalo Wild Wings.
 Quench your thirst with a Frappuccino from Starbucks or a fresh smoothie from Jamba Juice or finish with a sweet treat from YoCream.

 Lodging at Cascade Station

 Looking for more?
 A short drive away, the original Danner Factory Store offers handcrafted heritage boots for hunting, hiking, work and play.
 A two-stop jaunt on the MAX Red Line takes you to Portland International Airport, which boasts a robust pre-security shopping scene including Nike, Pendleton, Powell’s Books and Columbia Sportswear.
 In fact, fliers with long layovers can easily take the MAX from PDX for a quick shopping spree at Cascade Station — just remember to save space in your suitcase!

 Hungry travelers can now enjoy Portland’s famous street food at local food carts stationed at the Portland International Airport (PDX).

 Browse Portland brands like Nike, Pendleton, Columbia and Powell’s without leaving the airport.

-PDX boasts an easy light rail connection to downtown, free Wi-Fi, local food and drink and tax-free shopping with no markups — and 426 flights daily.
+The Portland airport (PDX) boasts an easy light rail connection to downtown, free Wi-Fi, local food and drink, tax-free shopping with no markups — and 426 flights daily.